Arkansas inmates sue after unknowingly being treated for covid with ivermectin: ‘They must be held accountable’

 In August — when the Food and Drug Administration and other public health agencies urged people to refrain from taking ivermectin, warning it could be “dangerous” and potentially fatal, the Arkansas jail and its health-care provider began facing criticisms that they were subjecting inmates to “medical experimentation” through their use of the livestock deworming drug, The Post reported.

-Helder confirmed the practice to the Northern Arkansas Press-Democrat.
+Helder confirmed the practice to the Northwest Arkansas Democrat-Gazette.
 Washington County Justice of the Peace Eva Madison (D) told The Post at the time that she was dismayed when the sheriff defended the use of ivermectin.

 “He didn’t seem to care that this goes against FDA guidance,” Madison said.